mozilla/data-docs/src/datasets/bigquery/exact_mau/reference.md

 The data is partitioned by `submission_date`.

-As of 2019-03-29, the current version for all exact mau tables is `v1`, and the schemas are visible via the `telemetry` dataset in [the BigQuery console](https://console.cloud.google.com/bigquery?project=moz-fx-data-derived-datasets&folder&organizationId=442341870013&p=moz-fx-data-derived-datasets&d=telemetry&page=dataset).
+As of 2019-03-29, the current version for all Exact MAU tables is `v1`, and the schemas are visible via the `telemetry` dataset in [the BigQuery console](https://console.cloud.google.com/bigquery?project=moz-fx-data-derived-datasets&folder&organizationId=442341870013&p=moz-fx-data-derived-datasets&d=telemetry&page=dataset).